fazi-gondal/astro-paper/src/content/blog/b.law.md

 ---
 author: Faizan Gondal
 pubDatetime: 2024-05-08T19:30:00.000Z
+modDatetime: 2024-05-14
 title: B.Law Mcq's
+ogImage: ../../assets/images/b.law.png
 slug: b.law-mcq's
 featured: true
-ogImage: ../../assets/images/b.law.png
+draft: false
 tags:
   - b.law
+  - business law

-description: "Business Law Mcq's By Hira Arshad."
+description: Business Law Mcq's By Hira Arshad.
 ---
 # Choose the most appropriate option.
 Overwriting and cutting is not allowed.

 1. A contract of sale of goods is a contract whereby the seller transfers or agrees to transfer the property: